qalle-git/qalle_coords/README.md

 [REQUIREMENTS]

-* ESX Support
+* NONE, Standalone

 [INSTALLATION]

-1) CD in your resources folder
+1) Drag the resource in to your [resources] folder

-2) Add this in your server.cfg :
+2) Add this in your server.cfg (doesn't matter where) ``start qalle_coords``
-``start qalle_coords``